 Science & Justice Graduate Curriculum and Training

 The Science & Justice: Experiments in Collaboration seminar is the introductory course in the training program.
-The course draws together early career PhD students and senior faculty from across all five Divisions.
-Fostering experimental and innovative practices for working together (co-laboring), this class offers a unique opportunity for graduate students from engineering, the natural sciences, the social sciences, the humanities, and the arts to learn to labor together to understand and address critical issues.
+The course draws together masters, early career PhD students and faculty from across all five Divisions.
+Fostering experimental and innovative practices for working together, this class offers a unique opportunity for graduate students from engineering, the natural sciences, the social sciences, the humanities, and the arts to learn to labor together to understand and address critical issues.

 PhD students at the start of their training have the curiosity, imagination, and flexibility to incorporate new methods into their research projects and generate novel approaches to scientific challenges.
 In the first quarter of training seminar, students learn to identify problems of concern, usually a specific object of inquiry: melting ice, HIV, Genetically Modified Rice, krill, solar panels, militarization, drones, declining populations of pollinator bees, and big data.